Aetopia/Lunar-Client-Lite-Launcher/README.md

 # <img src="https://github.com/Aetopia/Lunar-Client-Lite-Launcher/blob/main/Logo.png" alt="image.png" width="30" height="30">  Lunar Client Lite Launcher

+<b>From now on, I will be only pushing minor and bug fixes for LCL.
+ I am not really interested working on LCL anymore.
+ Developing it was cool and all but I really want to work on other projects which I have doing in Python.</b>

 Lunar Client Lite is a simple lightweight and unlocked launcher for Lunar Client which features the following:
 1. Quick Version Switching
 2. JVM Arguments Support